Know The Law

 The adoption of children is regulated by the Central Adoption Resource Authority (CARA).
 The Central Adoption Resource Authority (CARA) is the nodal agency in India for the regulation of adoption of children.
 It is responsible for maintaining a central adoption database and ensuring that the process of adoption is transparent and ethical.

-General Laws that governs Adoption process
+General Laws that govern the Adoption process

-child adoption is primarily governed by the Juvenile Justice (Care and Protection of Children) Act, 2015 (JJ Act).The JJ Act replaced the earlier law, the Juvenile Justice (Care and Protection of Children) Act, 2000, and aims to provide for the care, protection, and rehabilitation of children in need of care and protection.
+Child adoption is primarily governed by the Juvenile Justice (Care and Protection of Children) Act, 2015 (JJ Act).
+The JJ Act replaced the earlier law, the Juvenile Justice (Care and Protection of Children) Act, 2000, and aims to provide for the care, protection, and rehabilitation of children in need of care and protection.

-The Hindu Adoption and Maintenance Act (HAMA) of 1956 apply to Hindus, Buddhists, Jains, and Sikhs and it grants the child complete status as a natural child born to the family and also gives the right to inherit the property.
+The Hindu Adoption and Maintenance Act (HAMA) of 1956 applies to Hindus, Buddhists, Jains, and Sikhs and it grants the child complete status as a natural child born to the family and also gives the right to inherit the property.
 The adoption under HAMA is irrevocable and the child cannot be given or taken back.

 The Guardian and Wards Act of 1890 applies to Muslims, Parsis, Christians, and Jews, and it governs the adoption among these communities.
 According to the GAWA, the connection formed upon adoption is merely that of guardian and ward and it does not bestow child status on the adopted child.